Menopause support resource

-We’ve produced menopause guidance with Peppy to help individuals and firms access the support they need.
+We’ve produced a menopause guide with Peppy to help individuals and firms access the support they need.

 It wasn’t until 1920 when Scottish solicitor Madge Easton Anderson became the first woman in the UK to become legally qualified, after the Sex Disqualification (Removal) Act was passed in 1919.